-- 28. Parliament contemplates taxpayers incurring losses where their annual total deduction is more than their annual gross income (s BC 4(3)).
+- 35. Parliament contemplates taxpayers incurring losses where their annual total deduction is more than their annual gross income (s BC 4(3)).
 It contemplates the net loss being dealt with in certain ways.
 A net loss is dealt with under Part I (Treatment of tax losses) and it may be offset against future income, made available to certain other persons or dealt with in certain other ways (s BC 4(4)).
-A person's taxable income for a tax year is determined after subtracting any available tax losses under Part I (s BC 5). - 29.
+A person's taxable income for a tax year is determined after subtracting any available tax losses under Part I (s BC 5). - 36.
 Generally, Part I provides that a person's tax loss for a tax year is the sum of their loss balance brought forward, current year net loss and certain other amounts (eg, unused imputation credits) (s IA 2).
 Any tax losses not able to be offset against current income can be carried forward to subsequent income years and offset (s IA 4).
-Temporary rules also permit some losses currently to be carried back to prior years (s IZ 8).9 - 30.
-However, Parliament has also provided specific restrictions for companies (s IA 5).
-These restrictions require a minimum of 49% continuity of voting interests to be held by the same group of people from when the losses are incurred to when they are ultimately offset against income.
-That is, within some limits, Parliament generally expects the same group of people with a financial interest in the company when the losses are incurred get to enjoy the benefit of those losses being offset against income in the future.
+Temporary rules also permit some losses to be carried back to prior years (s IZ 8).10

-8 AA Finance v CIR (1994) 16 NZTC 11,383 (CA) at 11,391.
+9 AA Finance v CIR (1994) 16 NZTC 11,383 (CA) at 11,391.